 As a quick recap, as our best kitten milk replacer overall, we selected the PetAg PetLac Kitten Milk Replacement Powder.
 With an easy-to-digest formula that’s designed to provide complete nutrition for kittens who can’t feed on their mothers and enriched with both pre- and probiotics, this palatable powder is a great choice.

-Hopefully, this review has made your job of choosing the best kitten milk replacer a little easier.
+Hopefully, this review has made your job of choosing the best kitten milk replacer or best kitten formula a little easier.
 We know it can be difficult to choose between all the options available, when all you want is to provide the best nutrition possible for your kittens.

 When you see your kittens thriving on their milk replacer, all those middle-of-the-night feeds will be worth it!